YESTERDAY’S INCIDENT IS TOMORROW’S RISK

 An interesting question given the challenges associated with the risk and security threats associated with today’s uncertain world.

-What types of venues are more susceptible to
+What types of venues are more susceptible to risk?

 It is important to not to generically consider risks to venue type but rather to determine the level of risk specific to the event and venue based on a pre-determined list of criteria to establish an overall security risk profile.
 Key criteria that I have adopted from previous Olympic security models includes:

 - Is the event or venue, iconic or symbolic in nature?

 - The presence of VVIPs & VIPs – domestic or international, and numbers